Alban-Peyrat/Pymarc_utils/README.md

 #### Function `replace_repeatable_subf_content_not_matching_regexp_for_tag()`

-Replace all subfields value with given codes for all fields with given tag if they do not match given regular expression.
+Replaces all subfields value with given codes for all fields with given tag if they do not match given regular expression.
-No flag are used, and no flag can be set.
+No flag are used and no flag can be set.

 _Alternate version `replace_specific_repeatable_subfield_content_not_matching_regexp()` is not described here to keep all documented functions using the same logic in arguments to pass._